Paris, Texas (film): Plot

 Travis and Hunter leave for Houston, and grow closer.
 They arrive at the bank on the day of the expected deposit and watch for Jane.
 Hunter spots her making a drive-in deposit, and they follow her car to a peep show club where she works.
-Travis goes inside while Hunter waits in the car.
+Travis goes inside while Hunter waits in the pickup truck.
 The peep show is designed so that customers sit on one side of a one-way mirror with a telephone intercom to the performer.
-When Jane enters the room, Travis becomes angry and berates her, then apologizes and leaves.
+When Jane enters the room, Travis becomes angry and questions her about what her job entails, then apologizes and leaves.

-The next day, Travis leaves Hunter in a hotel room and goes to Jane's workplace.
-In Jane's room, he turns his chair so it faces away from her.
-On the phone, he tells her a vague story about a man and a younger woman who met, quickly fell in love with each other, got married, and had a child.
-Jane is initially confused but soon realizes that it is Travis.
+The next day, Travis leaves Hunter in a hotel room (with a tape-recorded explanation) and goes to Jane's workplace.
+In another peep-show session with her, he turns his chair to face away from the glass.
+On the phone, he tells her a vague story about a man and a younger woman who met, quickly fell in love with each other, married, and had a child.
+Jane is initially confused but soon realizes it is Travis.
 He tells her that after the child was born, the wife became irritable and enraged, and yearned for an escape.
 She would have dreams about running naked down a highway, but just as she was about to finally leave, he would appear and stop her.
 The now-alcoholic husband, fearing his wife's departure, tied a cowbell to her foot so he would be able to hear if she left in the night.
 On one night, the wife—having stuffed socks in the cowbell to muffle the sound—successfully snuck out, but the husband caught her and dragged her back home.
 He tied her to a stove with his belt and went to bed.
 When he woke up, the house was on fire, and the wife and child were gone.

 Jane turns the light off on her side and finally sees Travis.
 She expresses pain and regret over missing Hunter's childhood.
 Travis tells Jane that Hunter is waiting for her in a hotel room and gives her the room number.
 Jane and Hunter reunite while Travis watches from the parking lot.
-Travis drives away, crying.
+Travis gets in his pickup and drives away.